Stone-imitating Tiles, Stone-like Tiles - Polish Brand Mexen

 Rotary siphon

-Possibility of tile gluing
+Possibility of pasting a tile

 For sinks